adrienjoly/backup-scripts/google-takeout/upload-with-aws-cli.md

+> [!IMPORTANT]
+> So far, I did not manage to make these instructions work on 50 GB files.
+> - `aws s3 cp` systematically fails with error: `(InvalidArgument) when calling the UploadPart operation: Part number must be an integer between 1 and 1000, inclusive`
+> - `aws s3api put-object --bucket ajbackup --storage-class GLACIER --key archive.zip --body ./archive.zip` also failed with error: `(EntityTooLarge) when calling the PutObject operation (reached max retries: 2): Your proposed upload exceeds the maximum allowed size` (before I specified the `--storage-class GLACIER`, at least)
+>
+> => Instead, I'm uploading via the Scaleway's web interface, with a stable internet connection.

 # Uploading files to Scaleway using AWS CLI

 Scaleway's documentation mentions that AWS CLI is recommended to upload large files, with https://www.scaleway.com/en/docs/storage/object/api-cli/object-operations/#putobject.